 This plan identifies your child's needs, the action needed and planned outcomes.

 Some children and young people will make progress and no longer require SEND support.
 Other pupils may well need continued support and start the cycle again.
-However, if your child's needs are severe or complex they may go straight to the next step and request an education, health and care assessment.
+However, if your child's needs are severe or complex, they may go straight to the next step and request an education, health, and care needs assessment.

 What SEND support may include

-For children 5 and over, the education setting teacher or the special educational needs coordinator (SENCO) can provide support.
-The Ordinarily Available Provision Guide refers to the support that all H&F early years, schools and post 16 settings should be able to provide for children and young people, including those with SEND, from within their own resources.
-To find out what you can expect from educational settings, please visit the ordinarily available provision guidance
+Settings will provide support as part of the graduated approach outlined in your child's SEND Support Plan.
+This will include a range of provision set out in the Council's Ordinarily Available Provision Guidance.
+This document refers to the support that all H&F early years, schools and post 16 settings should be able to provide for children and young people, including those with SEND, from within their own resources.
+To find out what you can expect from educational settings, please visit the ordinarily available provision guidance.

 Reviewing the SEND support plan